2Carrot10/dotfiles/README.md

 # Installation
 ## Dotfiles
-To install these dotfiles, either clone this GitHub repo, or the download script.
+To install these dotfiles, either clone this GitHub repo or run the download script.
-### Clone repo
+### Option 1: Clone repo
 After cloning the repo, you will generally want to `sync` and `install`.
 You can choose which dotfiles to set up by specifying them as parameters into the following commands:
 ```sh
 ./dotctl sync & ./dotctl install
 ```

-### Download script
+### Option 2: Run download script
 To install the dotfiles, run this command in the desired location:
 ```sh
 bash <(curl -s https://raw.githubusercontent.com/2Carrot10/dotfiles/master/meta/download)